dlarocque/algorithm-visualizer/README.md

 A program for visualizing sorting algorithms.

 This is my freshman year summer project!
-Trying to get a better understanding of sorting algorithms before my Data Structures and Algorithms class this fall while applying new things i've learned such as Swing, git, and multi-threading.
+Trying to get a better understanding of sorting algorithms before my Data Structures and Algorithms class this fall while applying new things i've learned such as Swing, Git, Maven, and multi-threading.

 ## Installation